 The run‐out period to turn in claims for reimbursement will be as follows:

-For the 2019 calendar plan year, the maximum elections will be
+For the 2020 calendar plan year, the maximum elections will be:

 Dependent Care (day care) maximum: $5,000.00

-Please visit the Flexible Spending Account page for more information on the short plan year and the upcoming new calendar-based plan year and to learn more about flexible spending accounts.
+Please visit the Flexible Spending Account page to learn more about flexible spending accounts.